Triaging Launchpad project bugs

 All other bugs.

 The importance of a particular bug report reflects the priorities of the Launchpad project.
 Individuals working on Launchpad may have different priorities.
 (Read more about selecting bugs to work on)

 Any bug marked Critical takes priority over all other bugs.

-At present, timeouts, OOPSes (thanks to our zero OOPS policy), security bugs, regressions (including supported-browser issues) and stakeholder escalations are all marked as Critical.
-Non-security bugs should also be tagged "oops", "regression", etc. so that the reason for their importance is clear.
-Other types of bug may also be Critical; Francis or Robert will expect you to justify marking any other type of bug as Critical.
+At present, security bugs, regressions (including supported-browser issues) and stakeholder escalations are all marked as Critical.
+Non-security bugs should also be tagged "regression" etc. so that the reason for their importance is clear.
+Other types of bug may also be Critical; project leads will expect you to justify marking any other type of bug as Critical.

 If all is well with Launchpad, there should be no Critical bugs.

-These are bugs that we believe we will work on in the next six months and A and AA conformance accessibility bugs.
+These are bugs that we believe we will work on in the next six months, timeouts (tagged "timeout"), OOPSes (thanks to our zero OOPS policy, and tagged "oops"), and A and AA conformance accessibility bugs.

 We mark as Low any bug that we recognise as legitimate but that is not scheduled for Canonical staff to fix in the next 6 months.
 This is not the same as planning not to fix the bug; it means that we don't know when we will fix it, if at all.
 This includes AAA conformance accessibility bugs.